 Instructions

-• Add 2 cups of brown or white rice into your Ninja Foodi.
+• Add 2 cups of white rice into your Ninja Foodi.

 • Put pressure cooker lid on (one that isn’t attached) and put steam valve to sealing.

-• Turn pot on, press pressure, leave on High setting, and adjust timing to 2 minutes for white rice or 15 minutes for brown rice.
+• Turn pot on, press pressure, leave on High setting, and adjust timing to 2 or push the rice button if your machine has one.

 Nutrition